loopsocial/firework_sdk_official/README.md

         	return layout
     	}

-For FireworkSDK to personalize the video recommendation, it is important to call method nowPlayingVideo of FireworkSDK.
+For fireworkSDK to personalize the video recommendation, it is important to call method nowPlayingVideo of fireworkSDK.
 If you were using ViewPager you could do something like this -

 	view_pager.addOnPageChangeListener(object : ViewPager.OnPageChangeListener {
             override fun onPageScrollStateChanged(p0: Int) {